mld-0/datetimescan/README.md

 Report length of continuous deltas where no delta > timeout

-        --timeout       [delta] Max delta to consider continuous (default=300)
+        --timeout       [delta] Max delta to consider continuous (default=300) --breakempty    End continuious deltas if there is an empty line between them

 ### sum